obfusk/koneko/README.md

 * builtins;
 * the prelude.

+NB: `def` is the module definition primitive; it takes a keyword representing the name of the ident to be defined and a value to bind the ident to.

 ```koneko
 >>> , :answer 42 def            ; define a constant (in the current module)
 >>> , :inc [ 1 + ] def          ; define a function
 >>> 'answer inc
 43
 ```

+NB: koneko is a functional language: named arguments cannot be "assigned" another value; "redefining" an existing definition in a module is not allowed according to the language specification (except in the repl), but this is currently not enforced by the implementation.
+Definitions **should** also only occur at the beginning of modules, preceding any other code (but this is also not currently enforced).

 The default module is `__main__`; primitives, builtins, and the prelude are `__prim__`, `__bltn__`, and `__prld__` respectively.